as5969600/stackoverflow/README.md

-for running the project following software are required:- jdk1.8, Easyphp application for database, Netbeans for software running plateform, myconnrcter. for the using data from database first exract the stackoverflow.sql file from stackoverflow.zip file and then import in easyphp application so the sql query written in code take data from database
+for running the project following software are required:- jdk1.8, Easyphp application for database, Netbeans for software running platform, mysql connector. for the using data from database, exract the stackoverflow.sql file from stackoverflow.zip file.
+Import in easyphp application.